DataDog/integrations-core/ray/README.md

 Starting from Agent release 7.49.0, the Ray check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

-<div class="alert alert-warning">This check uses <a href="https://docs.datadoghq.com/integrations/openmetrics/">OpenMetrics</a> to collect metrics from the OpenMetrics endpoint Ray can expose, which requires Python 3.</div>
+**WARNING**: This check uses [OpenMetrics](https://docs.datadoghq.com/integrations/openmetrics/) to collect metrics from the OpenMetrics endpoint Ray can expose, which requires Python 3.

 ### Configuration